-It’s half past midnight in Benidorm, it’s hot and sticky and I’m standing front of stage where Catpeople have just started their set.
+It’s half past midnight at Low Costa Festival in Benidorm, it’s hot and sticky and I’m standing front of stage where Catpeople have just started their set.
 The post-punk, Indie revival band are greeted with rapturous applause from the crowds as they turn in a polished and tight performance that sets the bar high for the impressive line-up to come tonight.

 Last night was opening night of the 2011 Low Cost Festival and after missing Eli (Paperboy) Reed due to spending an hour and a half trying to find the venue on foot, I’ve invested in a taxi to get me from the Benidorm Plaza Hotel to the festival site at Recinto Cuidad Deportiva Guillermo.
 Five minutes later I’m at the venue and in plenty of time to take up my position front of the Azul stage.
 It’s possibly the best €6 I’ve ever spent.

 Like so many festivals, the overlapping performances makes it hard to stay for an entire set without missing out, and Low Cost is no exception.
 With Catpeople still holding court I make my way to the Stereo stage where for a moment, I think I’m imagining things.
 Surely that’s Tina Turner on stage?
 ‘Tina’ turns out to be Koko Jean Davies and her band – The Excitements.
 Re-creating the soul and R’n’B sounds of the 60s, The Excitements are a revelation.
 Hi-octane, polished and living up to their name they hold my attention and keeping me dancing long after I should have headed to the Budweiser stage to sneak a look at Mika.
 But that’s the point of festival going, you have to let the music take you.